bloominstituteoftechnology/The-C-Programming-Language/patrick/README.md

 Extra Credit: use a third party library to output a .png file from your array

+* Allocate memory for your image
+* Write to a file
+* Learn the PPM image format
+* Read arguments from the command line and parse them

 # C language elements

      * primitives (int char float double)